finleyexp/BakerBob/README.md

 $ rake run
 ```

-Dr. Otto will now do it's thing.
+Baker Bob will now do it's thing.
 Check here to see an updated version of this bot:

 https://github.com/inertia186/drotto

 ##### Bounce Mode

-Dr. Otto is designed to only vote in such a way that it will never run out of voting power.
+Baker Bob is designed to only vote in such a way that it will never run out of voting power.
 Ideally, you should never need to shut down for breaks in order to recharge.
 However, if it's ever time for Dr. Otto to take a break for some other reason, `bounce` will return transfers to accounts instead of voting.

 For your own safety, it is recommended that you transfer your funds out of your wallet before running this mode.

-Dr. Otto will now return the funds as they arrive in the wallet.
-You can also just use `bounce_once` to have Dr. Otto make a single pass rather than loop forever until signaled (`^C`).
+Baker Bob will now return the funds as they arrive in the wallet.
+You can also just use `bounce_once` to have Baker Bob make a single pass rather than loop forever until signaled (`^C`).

 ```bash
 $ rake bounce_once